railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 * The :guilabel:`Interface` field in the :guilabel:`Current Activity` tab allows the user to switch between the \ ``Simplified`` \ and \ ``Extended`` \ interfaces.

 * The :guilabel:`Language` field enables the user's working language to be changed.
-But first the system must be loaded with other languages for the user to be able to choose an alternative, which is described in the next subsection of this chapter.
+But first, the system must be loaded with other languages for the user to be able to choose an alternative, which is described in the next subsection of this chapter.
 This is a mandatory field.

-* The :guilabel:`Timezone` setting indicates the user's location to Open ERP.
+* The :guilabel:`Timezone` setting indicates the user's location to OpenERP.
 This can be different from that of the server.
 All of the dates in the system are converted to the user's timezone automatically.